LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 ---

-In next lesson, we will modify our Employee creation process to send an invitation to a custom registration page.
+In the next lesson, we will modify our Employee creation process to send an invitation to a custom registration page.